danielnaab/danielnaab.github.io/content/gulp-static-site-with-sass-browserify.md

 ```

 This will output the `secure: XXXXX` line seen above.
 Add it to your
 `.travis.yml`, and you're good to go!
-Commit, wait a few, and your site will
+Commit, grab a beer, and your site will
-be updated.
+be updated in a few.

 ### Prose.io Configuration

 Now, onto [prose.io](https://rubygems.org/gems/travis).
 It's easy enough to
 log in to the site, and at this point, we may make edits and things will
 *just work*.
 Remember, though, we want the data-entry UI to be as easy as
 possible and not include extraneous crud.
-We may use the
+We may create a
 [`_prose.yml`](https://github.com/prose/prose/wiki/Prose-Configuration) to
-defined the kind of interface prose.io should generate for us:
+define the kind of interface prose.io should generate for us:

 ```
 prose: